timothyb0912/blog/_posts/2022-01-29-Problems-areas-needs.md

 Back to when they saw us struggling to learn to skid: struggling to unweight the rear wheel.

-Then we saw it---the rain clouds.
+We took notice when we saw the rain clouds.
-The kind of storm that makes people seek shelter.
+This was the kind of storm that made people seek shelter.
 Typical of us, we instead strapped on our rain jackets and rode out.
 Mobbing in the 7-Eleven parking lot, we ate hotdogs, drank slushies, and skidded circles